2022 BWF World Junior Championships – Teams event

-The teams event of the 2022 BWF World Junior Championships is being held from 17 – 22 October 2022.
+The teams event of the 2022 BWF World Junior Championships was held from 17 – 22 October 2022.
 The event is also known as the 2022 Suhandinata Cup.
 Indonesia was the champion of the last edition held in Kazan, Russia.

 38 countries representing all five continental federations are competing in this event.
 The group draw was done on 10 August.
 First seed, Indonesia were drawn with Malaysia, Sweden and Latvia in group A. Spain as the host were drawn with Estonia, Belgium, Hong Kong and Norway in group F.

-Squads

 Seedings

 The seedings for teams competing in the tournament were released on July 26, 2022.
 It was based on aggregated points from the best players in the BWF World Junior Ranking.
 The teams was divided into three pots, with Indonesia and Ukraine were the two top seeds with another 6 teams, another 8 teams were put in the second groups.
-Twenty-two other teams (seeded 17-38) were seeded into third groups.
+Twenty-two other teams (seeded 17–38) were seeded into third groups.
 The draw was held on 10 August in Kuala Lumpur.